 “Being a part of the Parker-Adams program facilitated my Freshman year experience here at the University of Alabama.
 The program truly gave me to opportunity to better acclimate myself into the student body and the tools to become a successful student.
-I would’ve been lost had it not been for the Parker-Adams program, but with the help from our Fellows and supervising professors like Ms. Pamela Derrick and Dr. Larry Bowen, I had much guidance to allow for success.” — Katerina Garcia, Junior, Miami, Florida, Psychology (pre-med)
+I would’ve been lost had it not been for the Parker-Adams program, but with the help from our Fellows and supervising professors like Ms. Pamela Derrick and Dr. Larry Bowen, I had much guidance to allow for success.” — Katerina Garcia, Senior, Miami, Florida, Psychology (pre-med)

 “Being a PA fellow has molded my leadership skills.
 The experiences you get as a fellow are ones that are not as easily obtainable elsewhere.
 You meet not only various students from multiple backgrounds, but you get the opportunity to network with various UA faculty and staff members.
 The relationships made

 through this program are ones that last a very long time.
 Being a fellow has helped me become a better speaker, leader, and mentor.
-I have learned skills that I am going to always need and use to further my college and post-college career.” — Xavier McCoy, Junior, Oxon, MD, Criminal Justice Major
+I have learned skills that I am going to always need and use to further my college and post-college career.” — Xavier McCoy, Senior, Oxon, MD, Criminal Justice Major

 “Being a PA fellow is something I never thought that I would have done.
 Being a fellow has helped me tremendously with my confidence as a leader.
 While being a fellow, we have put on different types of events.
 Sometimes the events would not go as planned, but we had to learn to adapt and be flexible.
 I learned how much preparation goes into putting an event on and learned how everything has to be done in a timely manner.

 All the advice and lessons I learned while being a fellow will continue to follow me through life.
-I am very grateful to have had the opportunity to not only be in the program, but to lead it.” — Lily O’Neil, Junior, Carmel, IN, Psychology Major
+I am very grateful to have had the opportunity to not only be in the program, but to lead it.” — Lily O’Neil, Graduate, Carmel, IN, Psychology Major

 “In my role as Faculty-In-Residence, I work hard to get to know as many of the students as possible.
 I try to make myself available to students by spending as much time as I can in the common room and by having an open-door policy so that students know that they can always drop in or call me if they need me.
 Also, because I teach mathematics, I am able to give the students math advice, as well as help with math homework.”